uccser/cs-field-guide/text/en/chapters/data-representation.md

 Many programming languages allow the programmer to specify the number of bits used to represent each variable (e.g. in the C language a "short int" is 16 bits or more, and a "long int" is at least 32 bits); if you are working with a language then they could investigate limits on how numbers are represented.
 Note that some languages, including Python, seamlessly changes the size of the representation of an integer if it gets too large, so it's harder to explore these issues in Python.

-Another situation where different numbers of bits in a representation is important is IP (Internet Protocol) and MAC (media access control) addresses for devices; the recent change from IPv4 to IPv6 was driven by the number of devices you could represent, and if you are interested in networks could explore the number of bits used for an address, and how many possible devices could exist before we run out of numbers.
+Another situation where different numbers of bits in a representation is important is IP (Internet Protocol) and MAC (media access control) addresses for devices; the recent change from IPv4 to IPv6 was driven by the number of devices you could represent, and if you are interested in networks you could explore the number of bits used for an address, and how many possible devices could exist before we run out of numbers.

 ## Representing images with bits